 Amount

-SEC registration fee \$ 11,137
+\$ 11,137

-FINRA filing fee 15,500
+15,500

-Nasdaq Global Market listing fee 125,000
+125,000

-Legal fees and expenses 3,600,000
+3,600,000

-Accountants' fees and expenses 1,600,000
+1,600,000

-Printing expenses 420,000
+420,000

-Transfer agent and registrar fees and expenses 5,000
+5,000

-Miscellaneous expenses 123,363
+123,363

-Total \$5,900,000
+\$5,900,000

 Item 14.
 Indemnification of Directors and Officers.

 Section 2.02 of the Massachusetts Business Corporation Act, or the MBCA, under which the registrant is governed, provides that the articles of organization of a corporation may contain a provision eliminating or limiting the personal liability of a director to the corporation for monetary damages for breach of a fiduciary duty as a director notwithstanding any provision of law imposing such liability; provided, however, that such provision shall not eliminate or limit the liability of a director (1) for any breach of the director's duty of loyalty to the corporation or its shareholders, (2) for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (3) for improper distributions under Sections 6.40 of the MBCA or (4) for any transaction from which the director derived an improper personal benefit.
 Article VI.C of the registrant's restated articles of organization provides that a director shall not be liable to the registrant or its shareholders for damages for any breach of fiduciary duty, except to the extent that the elimination or limitations of liability is not permitted under law.